network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 In Dnspy: File > Open > Open `LONESTAR/LONESTAR_Data/Managed/Assembly-CSharp.dll` (`LONESTAR` folder can be found in Steam as shown in the above picture)

-Dnspy don't extract assets of the game, but it supports code searching and game logic modifications, which helps a lot in understanding code mechanics.
+Dnspy won't extract game assets, but it supports code searching and game logic modifications, which helps a lot in understanding code mechanics.

 ## Mod Structure